Radar-Camera Fusion for Object Detection and Semantic Segmentation in Autonomous Driving: A Comprehensive Review: Challenges and Research Directions

 Actually, the radar sensor returns noisy data from irrelevant objects, including ghost objects, ground detections and even multi-radar mutual interference \cite{lu2020see}.
 The noise from radars could cause the detection of fake targets, thereby limiting the accuracy of radar-based detection or segmentation.

 Conventional methods \cite{wang2021cfar, zhang2018support, jin2019automotive, alhumaidi2021interference} for automotive radar denoising are typically based on CFAR and peak detection algorithms, which exhibit poor generalization capabilities.
 Recently, deep learning methods have provided a key solution to the challenges associated with automotive radar data denoising.
 In \cite{schussler2022deep}, a deep neural network is proposed to enhance the target peaks on RA tensors.
 Rock~\etal~\cite{rock2021resource} analyzed the quantization of CNN-based denoising autoencoder for radar interference mitigation on radar RD tensors to guarantee real-time inference on low-performance equipment.
-Dubey~\etal~\cite{dubey2020region} realized the multi-radar mutual interference and target detection on RD tensors simultaneously with one one-stage CNN-based neural network.
+Dubey~\etal~\cite{dubey2020region} realized the multi-radar mutual interference and object detection on RD tensors simultaneously with one one-stage CNN-based neural network.
 Moreover, in \cite{ristea2020fully, fuchs2020automotive, chen2021dnn, chen2022two, de2020deep}, fully-convolution networks are widely proposed and applied to interference mitigation on RD tensors.

 However, conventional radars generally do not provide access to the radar tensor, highlighting the importance of noise mitigation techniques at the level of radar point clouds.
 For example, Nobis~\etal~\cite{nobis2019deep} designed a ground-truth filter to remove radar detections outside of the 3D ground truth bounding boxes.
 Cheng~\etal~\cite{cheng2021new} proposed a cross-modal radar point detector through the assistance of LiDAR, which could also remove the noisy points.
+Essentially, noise mitigation at the point cloud level is semantic segmentation of the point cloud, whereby a semantic segmentation model is leveraged to assign a category to each point.
+Numerous studies focus on point cloud segmentation, including PointMLP \cite{ma2022rethinking}, PointNeXt \cite{qian2022pointnext}, Point Transformer \cite{zhao2021point} and Point Cloud Transformer \cite{guo2021pct}.
+Notably, Point Transformer and Point Cloud Transformer introduce the self-attention mechanism within their point cloud processing networks to capture contextual features.
+However, it is worth noting that these approaches still rely on the advantages provided by two essential modules derived from PointNet++: Set Abstraction (SA) and Multi-Scale Grouping (MSG).
+Recently, a revolutionary non-parametric point cloud segmentation model called Point-NN has been proposed.
+Point-NN \cite{zhang2023parameter} elegantly assembles farthest point sampling, K nearest neighbor, pooling, trigonometric position encodings and similarity measurement, thereby achieving SOTA performances on several benchmarks with superior performance to any other point cloud processing models.

 In all, regardless of the stage of denoising in radar tensors or point clouds, a dataset with high-quality annotations is necessary.
 For the noise removal on radar tensors, researchers may adopt image denoising and restoration principles.
 For removing noisy point clouds, constructing features based on the physical characteristics of point clouds to guide models separate targets from clutters makes sense.
 As radar point clouds are sparse and inaccurate, modeling the inherent uncertainty is an open question, which can aid in effectively distinguishing targets from noise.